Omii1908/Aakar/README.md

-# sva_sangraha
+# Manthan

-Welcome to my sva sangraha(**“Personal Collection”** in English) repository!
+Welcome to my Manthan(**“churning”** in English) repository!
 This repository contains a variety of projects that I have created or collected over time.
 Feel free to explore and use any of the content here.

 ## Table of Contents